Misdemeanor Assault in Arizona

 Aggravated assault is any one of those misdemeanor assaults, but has an additional aggravating factor.
 There are about 11 different aggravating factors, with four of them as the most common.
 For example, an aggravated assault constitutes a serious physical or life-threatening injury to an individual.
 That is the most common one that we see.
 Any time there is a weapon or dangerous instrument involved, that’s another aggravating factor.
 If a person’s airway is restricted that would constitute an aggravated assault.
 These are the most common aggravated assaults we see; along with the next aggravating circumstance.

 Another common aggravated assault is on a police officer.
 If you start resisting arrest and an officer has to use additional force to subdue you, and that officer is placed in apprehension of physical injury, an aggravated assault charge can be tacked onto the resisting arrest charges.
 The aggravating factor is just simply that a police officer was involved.

-What Factors Can Enhance A Simple Assault To An Aggravated Assault?
+What Factors Can Enhance A Simple Assault To An Aggravated Assault in Arizona?